kottkrig/microdotblog-photos-page/README.md

 ### Grid:

 The "grid" style uses a fixed height images in a row.
-The images wil be slightly cropped in order to flex out on the row.
+The images will be slightly cropped in order to flex out on the row.

 ![Screenshot of the "grid" style](https://raw.githubusercontent.com/kottkrig/microdotblog-photos-page/main/docs/screenshot-grid.png)

 ### Masonry:

+The "masonry" layout instead maintains the aspect ratio of each photo so that the rows are pleasantly uneven.

 ![Screenshot of the "masonry" style](https://raw.githubusercontent.com/kottkrig/microdotblog-photos-page/main/docs/screenshot-masonry.png)